worktheclock/replit.github.io/tutorials/32-build-mario-with-kaboom.md

 We execute all the above ideas in the `squash` method.
 We have a flag called `isAlive`, which we'll use to determine if the enemy is able to hurt Mario.
 This is usually `true`, but set to `false` once the enemy is squashed and harmless.
 We also `unuse` the patrol component so that the enemy stops walking back and forth.
 Then we call [`stop`](https://kaboomjs.com/#sprite) which is a method added by the [`sprite`](https://kaboomjs.com/#sprite) component.
 Calling `stop` stops playing the current animation.
 Then we set the `frame` of the sprite to use to `2`, which is the squashed enemy frame.
 Then we update the [`area`](https://kaboomjs.com/#area) width and height to be the same size as the squashed enemy frame.
 Finally, we call `use` to add the [`lifespan`](https://kaboomjs.com/#lifespan) component so that the character is removed from the scene after `0.5` seconds, and fades out for `0.1` seconds.

 Now let's add this to the enemy.
-First, remove the comment for the `//enemy(),` line in the `levelConf` setup we created earlier.
+First, uncomment the `//enemy(),` line in the `levelConf` setup we created earlier.
 Now, let's create a collision handler between Mario and the enemy, so we know when it gets squashed.

 ```js